Mitsubishi Lancer Evolution: Evolution I

 The first Lancer Evolution used the 2.0 L turbocharged DOHC engine and AWD drivetrain from the original Galant VR-4 in a Lancer chassis, and was sold in GSR and RS models.
 This engine was also used in the Mitsubishi RVR with the Hyper Sports Gear trim package, and the Mitsubishi Chariot Resort Runner GT.
 The RS was a stripped-down version that lacked power windows and seats, anti-lock brakes, a rear wiper, and had steel wheels to weigh approximately 70 kg less than the 1238 kg GSR, ready for racing or tuning.

-The RS version was released with a mechanical plate type rear limited-slip differential (LSD).
+As with the previous Galant VR4, a lightweight RS version was available which omitted electric windows, A/C and other luxuries.
+Mechanically identical to the GSR aside from a mechanical plate type rear limited-slip differential (LSD).
 The GSR came with all of the conveniences of a typical street car, including a digital screen climate control system.
 It came with Mitsubishi's 4G63 engine producing 250 PS at 6,000 rpm and 309 Nm at 3,000 rpm.
 5,000 of the first generation Evolutions were sold between 1992 and 1993.
 Top speed was 228 km/h.
 The GSR version of the Evolution I was the only Evolution Lancer released with a viscous limited-slip rear differential (VLSD).
 The subsequent Evolution Lancer models all featured rear mechanical plate type LSD's.

 Evolution II

 The Evolution II was upgraded in December 1993, and was produced until February 1995.
 It mainly consisted of handling improvements, including minor wheelbase adjustments, lighter front swaybar that connected via swaybar links to the front struts, bodywork tweaks including a larger spoiler, and tires that were 10 mm wider.
 This Evolution also has a 50 L fuel tank.
 Power output was increased to 260 PS from the same engine and torque was unchanged for both GSR and RS models.
-Most cars came with 15-inch OZ 5-spoke wheels from the factory, although some RS models sold to privateer racing teams left the factory with steel wheels.
+Most cars came with 15-inch OZ 5-spoke wheels from the factory, although the RS models (mostly sold to privateer racing teams) left the factory with steel wheels.